opensvc/docs.opensvc.com/source/howto.getting.started.rst

         `-+- policy='service-time 0' prio=0 status=enabled
           `- 3:0:0:1 sdc 8:32 active undef running

-Our shared storage configuration works.
+The shared storage setup is operational.

 Storage Configuration
 =====================

 We use Linux LVM to manage our storage.
-As we plan 2 services, we assign 1 lun per OpenSVC service.
+As we plan 2 services, we assign 1 lun to each OpenSVC service.

 **On sles1 node**